GLENNXV/CS1XA3/project01/README.md

 Execution:
 * execute this feature by entering 'fileSize' as argument1.
-* Or follow the instructions instead
+* Or follow the instructions instead.

 Reference: some code was taken from [StackExchange](https://unix.stackexchange.com/questions/405601/how-do-i-store-the-human-friendly-size-of-a-file-in-a-variable)
 ## File Filter And Sort (Custon Feature 1)
 Description:
+* Using the read command, prompt the user to choose the method to filter like below, and whether to show just files or both files and directories.
-* List all files in the repo (you can choose just files or both files and directories) that matches the requirements.
+* List all files in the repo that matches the requirements.
 * The files can be filtered by
     * Filename extensions
     * permissions
     * time modified
-    * wheather empty or not
+    * whether empty or not
-    * wheather hidden or not.
+    * whether hidden or not.
-* Sort by ascii code
+* Sort by ascii code.

 Execution:
 * execute this feature by entering 'fileFilter' as argument1.
-* Or follow the instructions instead
+* Or follow the instructions instead.

-Reference: some code was taken from [Pending](about:blank)
+Reference: some code was taken from [404](about:blank)
 ## File Encryption And Decryption (Custon Feature 2)
 Description:
+* Using the read command, prompt the user to Encrypt or Decrypt
+* If the user selects Encrypt:
     * Encrypt selected files by changing the filename extensions to '.somefile'
     * Create a log 'extEncrypt.log' to store the original filename extensions of each file (overwrite it if it already exists)
+* If the user selects Decrypt:
     * Decrypt the files by swap back their original filename extensions refers to extEncrypt.log
+    * if extEncrypt.log does not exist, alert an error message

 Execution:
 * execute this feature by entering 'enp&dep' as argument1.
-* Or follow the instructions instead
+* Or follow the instructions instead.

-Reference: some code was taken from [Pending](about:blank)
+Reference: some code was taken from [404](about:blank)
 ## Releases
 [Dropbox](https://www.dropbox.com/s/558o9f009kcr6ly/project_analyze.sh?dl=0)